-We recommend checking your bandwidth speed by going to a website, for example, www.speedtest.net and clicking “go”.
-The test will give you an analysis of your internet connection in that moment.
+We recommend checking your bandwidth speed by going to a website, for example, www.speedtest.net and clicking on “go”.
+The test will analyse your internet connection in that moment.

 If the bandwidth is 2 Mbps in upload it is possible that your Zoom connection will be slow.
 Ideally the bandwitch should be 6/8 Mbps in upload.

-However, there are many factors which can influence the connection: more than user using the network or having various apps/websites open can also negatively impact speed.
+However, there are many factors that can influence the connection: being connected in more than one user to the same network or having multiple open applications/websites can negatively impact the speed.
 We recommend closing other applications when using Zoom.

 Once the Zoom application is open, click on the blue "Schedule" button.
 Once the scheduling has been completed, Zoom will provide you with a link and ID + password that you can communicate to your students (they can use one or the other to log in).

 You can create a “recurring meeting” to be used for the entire course.
 This will be a virtual room that you can use anytime.
-Students will only be able to access it when you start up the meeting at the scheduled time.
+Students will be able to join it only when you start the meeting at the scheduled time.

-Yes, you can select it when the meeting starts up.
-In the lower bar on the lefthand side next to the microphone icon, you can expand the menu and choose the desired device.
+Yes, you can select it when the meeting starts.
+In the bottom bar on the left next to the microphone icon, you can expand the menu and choose the desired device.

 An hour of video recording is about 200 MB.
 However, this depends on what is shared on the screen and the recording settings of the account.